exoplatform/exo-documentation/docs/GettingStarted.rst

 Once you confirm the unarchiving action. the article becomes available again to the other users.

-.. note:: When you archive a pinned article it will be automatically unpinned from home page.
+.. note:: When you archive a pinned article it gets automatically unpinned.
+However, if you unarchive the same article afterwards, it won't be re-pinned automatically.
 		  If you unarchive the same article, it won't be pinned automatically to the pinned News block.